danielabar/meblog/src/markdown/dynamic-ruby-and-long-term-maintenance.md

 This experience reinforced a few principles for me:

 **Optimize for reading, not writing.** Code is read far more often than it's written.
-The few extra seconds it takes to write explicit job calls is dwarfed by the minutes (or hours) future developers will spend understanding a clever abstraction.
+The few extra seconds it takes to write explicit job calls is dwarfed by the minutes (or hours) future developers will spend understanding dynamic code.

 **Abstractions should pay for themselves.** Before creating an abstraction, ask: "Will this be reused enough to justify the cognitive overhead?"
 If the answer is unclear, err on the side of explicitness.

 **Consider the maintenance context.** On projects that will live for years with multiple developers coming and going, predictable patterns are more valuable than elegant ones.
-The boring code that future-you can understand at 2am is better than the clever code that present-you is proud of.
+The boring code that future [on-call you can understand at 2am](https://www.pcloadletter.dev/blog/clever-code/) is better than the clever code that present-you is proud of.

 **Static analysis matters.** If your IDE, grep, and code search tools can't discover relationships in your code, you're working against the tools that make codebases navigable.